-- students obtained A- B grades. - A dedicated learning environment. - Facilities for independent learning including a text book for all subjects, the Library, two Independent Learning Centres (ILC 1 and ILC2) and break-out spaces. - • - Meetings with a tutor in a small subject based tutorial group. - Guidance and support for Post 18 progression- university and apprenticeship applications.
-Adult Life Skills lessons.
+- Experienced teachers who enable students to achieve their potential.
+In 2023 just under half of the students obtained A- B grades. - A dedicated learning environment. - Facilities for independent learning including a text book for all subjects, the Library, two Independent Learning Centres (ILC 1 and ILC2) and break-out spaces. - Weekly voluntary exam/question practice sessions in the hall. - Support Contracts for students struggling to organise their work. - Pastoral support if students are struggling to cope or finding school difficult for some reason - Meetings with a tutor in a small subject based tutorial group. - Guidance and support for Post 18 progression e.g. university and apprenticeship applications. - Adult Life Skills lessons.
 Covering topics like healthy relationships, budgeting and living independently, online safety, coping with stress etc.